Ahlstrom-Munksjö

-Ahlstrom Oyj (Former Ahlstrom-Munksjö Oyj) is a manufacturer of fiber-based products.
+Ahlstrom Oyj (previously Ahlstrom-Munksjö) is a manufacturer of fiber-based products.
 Renewable fibers represent about 95% of Ahlstrom's total fiber use.

-Ahlstrom operates in Europe, North and South America as well as in Asia.
-Most production sites are located in Europe.
-The head office is located in Helsinki, Finland.
+Ahlstrom operates in Europe, North and South America, and Asia.
+Most production sites are located in Europe and United States.
+The head office is located in Espoo, Finland.

-Ahlstrom's customers represent several industries, including automotive, furniture, construction, healthcare and life science, food and beverage and energy sectors.

-The company has some 7,000 employees worldwide and 37 production or converting facilities in 13 countries.
-The company's net sales in 2023 amounted to EUR 3.0 billion.
+Ahlstrom's customers represent several industries, including automotive construction, healthcare and life science, food and beverage and energy sectors.
+The company has some 7,000 employees worldwide and 36 production or converting facilities in 13 countries.
+The company's net sales in 2025 amounted to €2.9 billion.
 The company is led by Helen Mets, President and CEO.